 A DIY bathroom renovation in New Jersey costs $3,000 to $15,000 for most projects.
-You’ll save 40-60% on labor costs by doing the work yourself.
-The key is knowing which jobs you can tackle and which ones need a professional.
+You can save 40–60% on labor costs by doing the work yourself.
+The key is knowing which jobs you can handle and which ones require a professional.

 Rolling up your sleeves for a bathroom makeover?
 Smart move.
 New Jersey homeowners can save serious money with the right approach.